 The conference asks, “What part does mobile play in all our lives now?” and their answer is “Elemental” reflecting that mobile is ubiquitous and an essential part of our lives.
 We no longer think of (mobile) marketing, but rather mobile is an integral part of any marketing strategy.
 In this blog, I want to take a step back and examine why mobile is so elemental for marketers.

 Successful brands think mobile first following consumer behaviour; globally and in many countries now including the US (Google Insights), there are more searches taking place on mobile devices than on computers, and in the UK it’s at 55.6% on desktop.
-(Guardian, Oct 16) Google’s Hummingbird update which prioritised mobile optimised sites in its search algorithm is both reflecting and encouraging mobile’s dominance.
+(Guardian, Oct 16) Google’s Hummingbird update which prioritised mobile-optimised sites in its search algorithm is both reflecting and encouraging mobile’s dominance.

-Reacting to the consumer obsession with smartphones, mobile ad spend growth hit its highest level in mobile than two years in the first half of 2016, with video growing fastest increasing 129% to £298m.
+Reacting to the consumer obsession with smartphones, mobile ad spend growth hit its highest level in more than two years in the first half of 2016, with video growing fastest increasing 129% to £298m.
 (IAB study) Indeed the unstoppable rise and rise of video goes hand in hand with the shift to mobile; smartphones allow users to create their own moving content and watch content on the move.

-For brands, it is important to understand how and why people are engaged by their mobiles, and generate content in the moments and minutes which key into their purchase intent and influence buying behaviour.
-In one survey it was noted that people interact with their phones an average of 13 times per hour, giving an indication of the opportunities in these micro moments to connect with consumers, and it’s vital to know how your audience is using their mobile to research, shop and share.
+For brands, it is important to understand how and why people are engaged by their mobiles and generate content in the moments and minutes which key into their purchase intent and influence buying behaviour.
+In one survey it was noted that people interact with their phones an average of 13 times per hour, giving an indication of the opportunities in these micro-moments to connect with consumers, and it’s vital to know how your audience is using their mobile to research, shop and share.

 Why does video work so well on mobile?